mudathirlawal/testing-monitoring-and-logging-on-azure/README.md

 - Configure Authentication via Service Principal and Client Secret

-  Create a service principal which grants terraform the permission to manages resources in your subscription as described by HashiCorp in [this walkthrough.](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret)
+  Create a service principal which grants terraform the permission to manages resources in your subscription, as described by HashiCorp in [this walkthrough.](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret)

 ## Terraform in Azure